Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: You do this before you go to bed, or is this what you do when you wake up?

-A:You do it before you go to bed.
+A: You do it before you go to bed.
 You know, I would say in the evening some time, somewhere...
 You go to sleep at 10-10:30 you should have it at around 7:30, so it’s already starting to rinse stuff out.
 And it takes 24 hours to move substances through the human body; it takes 19 hours to get to the bowel